khulnasoft/deepscale/docs/_tutorials/flops-profiler.md

       - [Example: Bert](#example-bert)
     - [In Model Training Workflow](#in-model-training-workflow)
       - [Example Training Workflow](#example-training-workflow)

 ### Usage With the DeepScale Runtime

-When using DeepScale for model training, the profiler can be configured in the deepscale configuration file.
-No explict API calls are needed to use the profiler.
-The profiler can be enabled by adding the following field to the `deepscale_config` json file.
-Refer to [flops profiler](https://www.deepscale.khulnasoft.com/docs/config-json/#flops-profiler) for details.
+When using DeepScale for model training, the profiler can be configured in the deepscale [configuration file](/docs/config-json/#flops-profiler).
+No explicit API calls are needed to use the profiler.
+The profiler can be enabled by adding the following field to deepscale's configuration json file.
+Refer to [flops profiler](/docs/config-json/#flops-profiler) for details.

 ```json
 {